CoreMedia/feedback-hub-adapter-tutorial/custom_feedback.md

 ## Java Implementation

-All we have to do is implement the interface `FeedbackItem` for this:
+All we have to do, is to implement the interface `FeedbackItem` for this:

 ```java
 public class RecursiveTextFeedbackItem implements FeedbackItem {